A black background with a dense grid of tiny white dots.

 Service Provider Levels:

-• Level 2-4: Fewer transactions (can use SAQ-D with penetration testing)
+• Level 2-4: Fewer transactions (SAQ-D with penetration testing)

-The level determines your validation requirements - from simple questionnaires to comprehensive audits with penetration testing and vulnerability scans.
+Your level determines validation requirements—from simple questionnaires to comprehensive audits with penetration testing.

 Do I need to be PCI compliant if I don't store cardholder data?

-Yes, if you process or transmit cardholder data - even without storing it.
-PCI DSS applies to any organization that accepts, processes, stores, or transmits credit card information.
+Yes, if you process or transmit cardholder data—even without storing it.
+PCI DSS applies to any organization that accepts, processes, or transmits credit card information, including:

 • Payment processing through your application